Aghav610/Delta-demo1/README.md

 # Delta-demo1
-this is the demo of git &amp; github class...
+this is the demo of git &amp; github class...m